mrkcohen/phil-react-native/README.md

 # Phil

-A Groundhog's Day Weather app.
+A Groundhog's Day weather app written in React Native.